joakim/entofu/README.md

 | Binary | `11110010` | `10001111` | `10111111` | `10000000` |
 | Mask   | `11110010` | `10______` | `10______` | `10______` |

-Tofu characters contain _3×_ more data than Base64 characters, making it visually much smaller.
+Tofus contain _3×_ more data than Base64 characters, making it visually much smaller.
 This comes at a cost of more overhead and larger size of the encoded data in storage (memory or disk).

 ### Theoretical numbers